LlmLaraHub/docs-vitepress/local.md

 ## PostGres

-I use the one here https://postgresapp.com/ even though I have Herd Pro.
-I could not get the extension to install but maybe now it would work.
+**UPDATE**

-I know DBEngin is great too https://dbngin.com/ but the extension did not install at the time.
+DBEngin is great too https://dbngin.com/ and works easily if you do not have HERD Prod

 ### Installation Steps